SIakovlev/CarND_Term1_P4/writeup.md

    mean = np.argmax(conv_left) + win_xleft_low
    leftx_current = np.int(alpha*mean + (1-alpha)*leftx_current)
 ```

+After lines are detected I use the fitting data to recalculate the RoI position at the next video frame.
+It is implemented in the function called `line_search()`

 * Finally the algorithm fits second order polynomes to the data.
 However instead of `np.polyfit()` I decided to write my own function that does least squares fit with [regularisation](https://see.stanford.edu/materials/lsoeldsee263/07-ls-reg.pdf) - `fit2_rls(x, y, lam)`, where parameter `lam` defines the strength of regularisation.
 Using the regularisation allows introducing additional constraints to our problem, i.e. if A is our data matrix and y is the vector of measurements and we want to find x, such that ||Ax - y||^2 is minimised (the original formulation of data fitting problem), we can require some components of x to satisfy certain conditions.
 In the fitting problem, our x consists of 3 elements, and we know that the element corresponding to x^2 cannot be very large, otherwise the fitted curve would have very high curvature, which is impractical for roads (at least for roads on the provided videos).
 Here is the code that does it: